agatsoh/microraiden/docs/tutorials/raspi-tutorial.rst

 ``app.run(host="192.168.1.104", port=5000, debug=True)``

-``192.168.1.104`` This IP could be different your set-up.
+``192.168.1.104`` This IP could be different for your set-up.
 Include the IP address of the interface on your PC that is connected to the raspberry pi.

 .. code ::